 Copies of statutes and regulations can be obtained from the ServiceOntario Location at 777 Bay Street (College Park Building), Market Level, Suite M212, Toronto, Ontario.
 To order copies by mail, call: 1-800-668-9938 (toll-free in Ontario), Toronto 416-326-5300 or visit their web site at ServiceOntario Publications.

-A leader in the alcohol and gaming sectors through effective regulation and services that are fair, responsive and in the broader public interest.
+A leader in the alcohol, gaming and horse racing sectors through effective regulation and services that are fair, responsive and in the broader public interest.

-To regulate the alcohol and gaming sectors in accordance with the principles of honesty and integrity, and in the public interest.
+To regulate the alcohol, gaming and horse racing sectors in accordance with the principles of honesty and integrity, and in the public interest.

 The AGCO commits to conducting business in a manner that will: